BaldMenStudios/BuildTickets/README.md

 #### Does the plugin work on 1.8?

 Currently, the plugin supports 1.13+ versions.
-We might be adding 1.8 support in the future.
+We might add 1.8 support in the future.